spine-tools/Spine-Toolbox/docs/source/contribution_guide.rst

 plain text files that are formatted in a way that Sphinx understands and is able to turn them into HTML.
 Please see this `brief introduction <http://www.sphinx-doc.org/en/stable/rest.html>`_ for more on reStructured text.
 You can modify the existing or create new .rst files into ``docs/source`` directory.
-When you are done editing, run ``bin/build_doc.bat`` on Windows or ``bin/build_doc.sh`` on Linux to build the HTML pages to check the result before making a commit.
+When you are done editing, run ``bin/build_doc.bat`` on Windows or ``bin/build_doc.py`` on other systems to build the HTML pages to check the result before making a commit.
 The created pages are found in ``docs/build/html`` directory.
 After a commit, the User Guide is built automatically by readthedocs.org.
 The latest User Guide is available in `<https://spine-toolbox.readthedocs.io/en/latest/>`_.

 Contributing to the Spine Toolbox Graphical User Interface
 ----------------------------------------------------------
-If you want to change or add new widgets into the application, you need to use the ``bin\build_ui.bat`` (Windows) or ``bin/build_ui.sh`` (Linux) scripts.
+If you want to change or add new widgets into the application, you need to use the ``bin\build_ui.bat`` (Windows) or ``bin/build_ui.py`` (other systems) scripts.
 The main design of the widgets should be done with Qt Designer (``designer.exe`` or ``designer``) that is included with PySide2.
 The files produced by Qt Designer are XML files (.ui).
 You can also embed graphics (e.g. icons, logos, etc.) into the application by using Qt Designer.
 When you are done modifying widgets in the designer, you need to run the ``build_ui`` script for the changes to take effect.
 This script uses tools provided in the PySide2 package to turn .ui files into Python files, in essence rebuilding the whole Spine Toolbox user interface.